Vahe1994/AQLM/README.md

 - `--local_batch_size` - when accumulating finetune_batch_size, process this many samples per GPU per forward pass (affects GPU RAM usage)
 - `--relative_mse_tolerance`- (for initial calibration) - stop training when (current_epoch_mse / previous_epoch_mse) > (1 - relative_mse_tolerance)
 - `--finetune_max_epochs` - maximal number of passes through calibration data on block tuning.
-- `"--finetune_early_stop` -  maximal number of passes through calibration data without improvement on validation.
+- `--finetune_early_stop` -  maximal number of passes through calibration data without improvement on validation.
 - `--offload_activations` -- during calibration, move activations from GPU memory to RAM.
 This reduces VRAM usage while slowing calibration by ~10% (depending on your hardware).
 - `--save` -- path to save/load quantized model. (see also: `--load`)
 - `--wandb` - if this parameter is set, the code will log results to wandb